 Claims of low food standards in the USA have also appeared in some news articles in the last few years, claiming that the FDA’s food standards can leave Americans ingesting an average of “one to two pounds of flies, maggots and mites each year”, and that the “FDA limits up to five fly eggs and one maggot per 100 grams” for tomato juice.
 Importantly in recent months, what does current Labour Leader Sir Keir Starmer believe when it comes to food standards – Jeremy Corbyn was clear, but what about Sir Keir?

 These totally out of context claims appear to have been derived, totally out of context from readings of the FDA’s Food Defect Levels Handbook.

-When pressed by Sky News’ Kay Burley on whether the American food standards would leave Brits ingesting maggots and rat hairs as claimed by the UK Labour Party, Keir Starmer, the Shadow Brexit Secretary initially claimed that USA food standards are ‘inferior’ to those in the UK.
+When pressed by Sky News’ Kay Burley in 2019 on whether the American food standards would leave Brits ingesting maggots and rat hairs as claimed by the UK Labour Party, Leader of the Opposition, Sir Keir Starmer, initially claimed that USA food standards are ‘inferior’ to those in the UK.
 When questioned on this however, he was embarrassingly forced to admit that having been to, worked in and travelled across the USA, this is not actually the case.
-This has done more than just expose lies from the Labour Party; it highlights a clear election tactic of scaremongering.
+This has done more than just expose lies from the Labour Party; it highlights what was quite clearly an election tactic of scaremongering.

 What Are The U.S. Regulations on Harmful Food Products?